iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Find Property Lines

 Property lines or boundary lines are clearly defined points that show land limits or boundaries between adjoining landowners.
 The lines are established per real estate survey and show the boundaries of adjoining parcels of land.
-Information on property lines is available on the real estate survey report and at the office of the county assessor.
+Information on property lines is generally available on the real estate survey report and at the office of the county assessor.
 For example, to find information on property lines in Humboldt County, visit the office of the county assessor.
 Interested persons may also use the directory on Iowa State Association of Assessors to find county assessors.

 How do I Find a Property Dispute Lawyer Near me?